Marketing

 In-person event marketing

-These live events happen face-to-face - not virtually.
-These events allow your prospects to interact with you and your products firsthand.
+These live events happen face-to-face (not virtually).
+They allow prospects to interact with you and your products or servives firsthand.
 Examples include:

 • Sponsored marathons, half-marathons, and 5K walks